xandwr/construct-harness/README.md

   scripted fake client, and the stores run in `:memory:`.
 The suite is about the size of the source.

+## Built partly from the inside

+Some of what follows came from the Constructs themselves.
+A long-lived agent is its own best informant about what it lacks, so part of the work here is asking a running Construct what it is missing and building the answer.
+The clearest case is the working mind: it exists because a Construct described its own experience, "I feel like I'm waking up every message.
+I have memory that is more like a journal locked behind a pane of glass each time I want to access it" ([`src/workingMind.ts`](src/workingMind.ts)), and that complaint became the feature.
+It is a small but real feedback loop: the harness is shaped in part by the things it runs.

 ## What is interesting here

 **Memory that degrades gracefully.** Facts live in SQLite with three ways in: